- 2020 Children's Mental Health Report

 - Remember that what people post, or what you see, may not be honest or real presentations of their experiences or lives.

-- Tell an adult you trust — a parent, teacher, school counselor — immediately if a friend is posting content that worries you or suggests that they may be in a serious situation.
+- Tell an adult you trust — a parent, teacher, or school counselor — immediately if a friend is posting content that worries you or suggests that they may be in a serious situation.

-According to a study by researchers at Texas A&M University, 71% of the interviewed students reported: “increased stress and anxiety due to the COVID-19 outbreak.”4 Anxiety was related to fear and worry for the health of others and themselves, changes in sleeping patterns, academic performance, and more.
+According to a study by researchers at Texas A&M University, 71% of the interviewed students reported: “increased stress and anxiety due to the COVID-19 outbreak.”5 Anxiety was related to fear and worry for the health of others and themselves, changes in sleeping patterns, academic performance, and more.

-Resources for increased anxiety, depression, or other feelings due to the pandemic:
+Below are resources to help manage increased anxiety, depression, or other feelings due to the pandemic:

 - National Suicidal Prevention Lifeline: Call 1-800-271-8255, Text “START” for the Crisis Text Line.